Opportunities. Resources. Community Events.

 Internships, Mentorships & Fellowships

 • Interested in working in the television industry?
 The Television Academy has multiple internship opportunities!
-The Fall 2025 internship period has closed but stay tuned for updates on the 2026 season!
+The Summer 2026 internship period has closed but stay tuned for updates on the next season!
 Find out more here.

 Writing Resources